Author: Sebastian Scheplitz

-An example in the iGaming industry is the proliferation of online casino and sportsbook review sites that provide comprehensive information to prospective gamblers wanting to find out how to play online in the face of brick-and-mortar closures everywhere.
+An example in the iGaming industry is the proliferation of online casino and sportsbook review sites that provide comprehensive information to prospective gamblers who wants to learn how to gamble or bet online.

 2. Personalized, Localized, and Interactive Content

-One of the tactics that continues to deliver iGaming content marketers remarkable results is interactive content such as competitions, giveaways, quizzes, polls, and surveys centered around audience participation.
-Interactive content allows potential customers to experience their brand, therefore building a stronger relationship.
+One of the tactics that continues to deliver iGaming content marketers remarkable results is interactive content such as competitions, giveaways, quizzes, polls, and surveys that help break the ice between potential players and operators, therefore building stronger customer relationships faster.

-Better yet, this tactic allows brands to hyper-personalize their content down to the nitty-gritty details, making it even more relevant to their clients.
-Personalizing content requires analyzing consumer preferences and behavior to show potential clients relevant content tailored to their exact needs.
+Better yet, this tactic allows brands to hyper personalize content down to the nitty-gritty details, making it even more relevant to the audience. iGaming content personalization requires analyzing player preferences and behavior to target them with relevant content tailored to their exact needs.

-For iGaming operators and marketers, content personalization may also include translation and localization, allowing the users to consume content in their native language.
-This also breaks down linguistic and cultural barriers that otherwise would have ended up lost in translation.
-And a LOT of betting and casino terms, as well as idiomatic expressions, end up getting lost in translation.
+For iGaming operators and marketers, content personalization may also include translation and localization of betting and casino terms, allowing users to consume content in their native language.
+This also breaks down linguistic and cultural barriers that would otherwise be lost in translation.

-Otherwise, they can opt to proffer the services of iGaming translation and content writing services to ensure the integrity of their messaging regardless of language.
+If iGaming content localization is not your forte, you can opt to hire professional iGaming translation and content writing agencies, like us, Translation Royale, to ensure the integrity of your marketing messages regardless of language.

-As more and more players move online, translation and localization will play a larger and larger role in most iGaming brands’ successes.
+As more and more players move online, there is no doubt that translation and localization will play a larger and larger role in most iGaming brands’ successes.

 Video content consumption is exponentially increasing as a significant content marketing avenue – and this vertical is now an essential tactic for content marketing.

-Cisco predicts that over 80% of all web traffic will be on video by the year 2021.
+Cisco predicts that over 82% of all web traffic will be video by 2022.
 This only highlights the importance of video as a communication medium for businesses and their customers, and iGaming is no exception.

 Since the global pandemic, video content has become a critical part of the “new normal.”
 And for a good reason – visual content engages audiences longer than any other format and offers brands an opportunity to communicate directly with their clients through a wide array of video content formats, such as the ubiquitous sportsbook and online casino advertisements in practically every corner of the internet.